carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 ~~~
 {: .output}

-First, let's read the lines of the file file ina loop, and print
+First, let's read the lines of the file in a loop, and print
 them in the terminal with the `echo strain $line` command.
 `strain` is just a word that we will print, and `$line` will
 store the value of each of the lines of the `Tettelin.txt` file.

 ~~~
 $ cat TettelinList.txt | while read line
-> do
+do
-> echo strain $line
+echo strain $line
-> done
+done
 ~~~
 {: .language-bash}
 ~~~